pourmalek/covir2/README.md

 The codes in these repositories can be adapted for use for any country or region in the world.

-* For a sample application of “covir2” to a country without subnational estimates – **_AFGHANISTAN_** 20210625 – see https://github.com/pourmalek/covir2/blob/main/ADAPTATIONS_EXAMPLES/Afghanistan_%2020210625/20210625/README.md
+* For a sample application of “covir2” to a country without subnational estimates see [`Afghanistan 20210625`](https://github.com/pourmalek/covir2/blob/main/ADAPTATIONS_EXAMPLES/Afghanistan_%2020210625/20210625/README.md)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++